 If you live at or near sea-level, you should make sure your cardio training is very strong and that you arrive in town a day or two before your trip starts to adjust to altitude.
 Canmore sits at about 1,400 meters above sea level.
 A lot of our training takes place at the 2,400 – 2,500 meter level with beginner level summits in the 3,000 meter and higher elevations.

 In addition to hiking with a pack, cross training is an excellent way to accelerate your physical fitness.
-Running, cycling, mountain biking, weight training and other high impact cardio activities are all very effective ways to focus on physical conditioning and mountain climbing training.
+Running, cycling, mountain biking, weight training and other high impact cardio activities are all very effective ways to focus on physical conditioning and beginner and intermediate rock climbing training.
 Gradually increasing the intensity and duration of these activities will definitely improve physical fitness.

 Duration – How long can a day be?